marhabamemon/Event_Management-PITP-II_finalProject/README.md

 - Event creation and management for organizers
 - Template system for event creation
 - Admin dashboard for user and event management
+- About Us, Services, Support, and Contact pages
 - Responsive UI with plain CSS

 ## Tech Stack